[DISCLOSURE: Cards from our partners are reviewed below.]

 Card Details +

-At publishing time, the NFL Extra Points and the Citi Double Cash credit cards are offered through Credit.com product pages, and Credit.com is compensated if our users apply for and ultimately sign up for any of these cards.
+At publishing time, the Chase Freedom Unlimited and the Citi Double Cash credit cards are offered through Credit.com product pages, and Credit.com is compensated if our users apply for and ultimately sign up for any of these cards.
 However, this relationship does not result in any preferential editorial treatment.

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.